codewitch-honey-crisis/clasp/README.md

 - `<state>` indicates the name of the (`void*`) state variable that's passed around to the functions.
 It is a user defined context variable that may be a struct of some kind, or may be as simple as a socket handle.
 Whatever it is, the implementation of the `<block>` method will use it to resolve the write to the actual socket or whatever HTTP transport you're using.
 It defaults to `response_state`.

-- `/nostatus` indicates that the HTTP status line should be suppressed.
+- `--nostatus` indicates that the HTTP status line should be suppressed.
 This allows you to prepend your own status, plus potentially additional HTTP headers before the generated content.

 - `<headers>` indicates how to generate the headers. `auto` means the potentially necessary headers `Content-Length`, `Transfer-Encoding` or `Content-Encoding` are generated for you as necessary. `none` means no headers are generated for you.

 - `<compress>` indicates how to compress content when it is possible.
 Dynamic content cannot be precompressed, but `.clasp` pages containing only directives but no code or expression blocks - that is, static `.clasp` pages - can be compressed using deflate or gzip compression to save on program size and transport traffic.
 By default this is `auto` which indicates that whichever method yields the smallest result will be chosen. `none` indicates that content should never be compressed.
 The other options indicate a specific type of compression to use.

-The `/?` option must be specified by itself and simply displays the above screen.
+The `--?` option must be specified by itself and simply displays the above screen.

 <a name="2.4"></a>
 ## Using ClASP generated code